Temporal Counterfactual Explanations of Behaviour Tree Decisions: Evaluation

-Regarding the number of nodes in the explanation model, we see a general trend in which the number of nodes grows with the number of BT nodes and the number of state variables, as predicted in Section \ref{sec:architecture_properties}.
-The variability present in Table \ref{tab:random_results} is due to the different seeds used for each parameter set and the different degrees of connectivity.\looseness=-1
+Regarding the number of nodes in the explanation model, we see a general trend in which the number of nodes grows with the number of BT nodes and the number of state variables, as predicted in Section \ref{sec:complexity_explanation_model}.
+The variability present in Table \ref{tab:random_results_numbers} is due to the different seeds used for each parameter set and the different degrees of connectivity.\looseness=-1

+Similarly, the number of counterfactual candidates considered during the counterfactual search (Algorithm \ref{alg:counterfactual_search}) also grows with the size of the BT and/or state, due to the larger explanation model over which the search is conducted.
+Once again, we observe high variability in the number of interventions considered, this time due to the position of the queried node in the explanation model.
+If the query targets a node with few ancestors, then much of the explanation model is discarded in the search, and thus even a very large explanation model could result in a small counterfactual search.
+The number of ancestors a node has in the explanation model depends on how far right the corresponding BT node is in the tree, as well as the ``connectivity'' and dynamics of the state.

-Similarly, the number of explanations included in the explanation set appears to grow with the number of state variables, as more state variables results in potentially larger sets of causal ancestors which could affect the outcome of the queried node.
+Finally, we observe that the number of explanations in the explanation set also grows with the number of state variables, due to the larger number of counterfactual candidates which are considered.
 We see that the number of BT nodes does not seem to have much of an effect on the size of the explanation set, which we hypothesise is due to the \textit{target recovery} metric itself, which explains the first difference between executions, which is more likely to occur earlier in the BT.
-We also note that, while the number of explanations returned is usually quite small (mean of 4.12 for the largest problem), outlier explanation sets can be quite large (maximum of 27 for the largest problem).
+We also note that, while the number of explanations returned is usually quite small (mean of 5.70 for the largest problem), outlier explanation sets can be quite large (maximum of 14 for the largest problem).
 In these cases, it is clear that further search filters, such as those discussed in Section \ref{sec:architecture_properties}, are required to produce manageable explanation sets.
 Ultimately, the size of the explanation set is heavily dependent on the size of the problem (i.e. the size of the explanation model), the variable queried, and the particular implementation of the functions in $\mathcal{F}$.